Using the k1 cluster

 For test Ingress domains, you can use these as equivalents of *.cloud.of-a.cat:

-For your own domains, use CNAME to ingress.k1.hswaw.net.
+For your own domains, use CNAME to ingress.k1.hswaw.net (or equivalent A, AAAA records).

 Block Storage